-Certain criteria must be fulfilled in order for a judge to consider modifying a sentence.
+You may wonder how to get a sentence modification.
+Well, there is certain criteria must be fulfilled in order for a judge to consider modifying a sentence.
 Meaning, that in order to receive a sentence modification there must be real, legitimate reasoning for authorities to reconsider their original sentence.

 The most common criteria for a criminal sentence modification to be granted by the court would include:

 - New Evidence

 Unfortunately, even with these reasons, it can be difficult for a sentence modification attorney to secure a modification.
 The incarcerated are only allowed to apply for sentence modifications twice during their entire sentence and, if the inmate is incarcerated as part of a plea agreement, they are ineligible from filing a motion for sentence modification Indiana has available as a means of relief of a sentence given by the court.

 Your Indianapolis Sentence Modification Attorney